underdoeg/Watchdog/README.md

 # Watchdog
-Watchdog application for linux with an optional GTK interface
+Watchdog application for linux with an optional GTK interface.
+App output will be routed into daily log files that can optionally be uploaded onto an ftp server.

 <img src="https://cloud.githubusercontent.com/assets/243820/21504955/3c6922d4-cc63-11e6-923e-6aa07ab502aa.png" width="550" />